Benefits of being physically active

 It’s a good idea to start exercising gently and then to build up what you are doing.
 Your body will then get used to being more active, and you are far less likely to strain your muscles.

-Wayout in Gateshead (WinG) is an outdoor education activity charity that offers outdoor activities to a range of client groups from the Tyne and Wear area.
+WinG Outdoor Club is an outdoor education activity club that offers outdoor activities to a range of client groups from the Tyne and Wear area.

 The Comfrey Project works with refugees and asylum seekers on allotment sites across Newcastle and Gateshead with the aim of improving their conditions of life and general wellbeing.